 - Authors do not need to be ASE members to participate.

 - Abstract submission is free of charge.
 However, any expenses (e.g., registration, airfare, lodging, etc.) associated with the submission and presentation of an abstract are the responsibility of the presenter.

 - Echo Hawaii only accepts abstracts of basic or clinical research.
 Case reports are not considered for presentation.

 - Presenting authors are eligible for a $100 discount on their conference registration fee.
 Co-authors are not eligible for this discount.

 - Submission of an abstract constitutes a commitment by the author(s) to present if accepted.
 Presenting authors will be expected to register for the Echo Hawaii meeting within two weeks of acceptance or risk forfeiting their presentation assignment.

 Submission Details & Deadlines

-- Abstracts must be submitted in their final form by 11:59 PM Eastern Standard Time on Sunday, November 16, 2014.
+- Abstracts must be submitted in their final form by 11:59 PM Eastern Time on Tuesday, November 1, 2016.

-- Authors must follow all instructions for completing the submission form.
+- Authors must follow all instructions for completing their submission.

 - ASE is not responsible for work that is not submitted by the submission deadline.
 No new abstracts may be submitted after this deadline.